ninamutty/scrabble-js-to-backbone/README.md

 1. Convert direct changes of an attribute to use the `set()` function.  `player1.name = "bob";` to `player1.set('name', 'bob');`
 1. Convert reads of the attribute to use the `get()` function.
-1. Any attributes with default variables will be set in the initialize block of the

 ## JS Objects vs Backbone Models